Treasury Doesn’t Expect to Boost Auction Sizes for ‘Next Several Quarters’

 Meanwhile, the Treasury Borrowing Advisory Committee (TBAC) assessed the share of Treasury bills—bonds that mature up to one year—as a share of net marketable securities.

-The outside panel of market participants from the big banks concluded that the acceptable average range should be around 20 percent as it represented a decent trade-off between “financing costs over time, the use of bills to preserve regular and predictable coupon issuance, market structure and demand, and the impact of bills on Treasury’s debt maturity profile.”
+The outside panel of market participants from the big banks concluded that the acceptable average range should be about 20 percent as it represented a decent trade-off between “financing costs over time, the use of bills to preserve regular and predictable coupon issuance, market structure and demand, and the impact of bills on Treasury’s debt maturity profile.”

 On balance, T-bills typically offer lower average financing costs than other securities.